ddelong/ddelong.github.io/_posts/2004-09-25-wake-me-up-when-its-over.md

 categories:
   - Politics
 ---
-After all these months of political rhetoric (a quarter of each President&#8217;s term being taken up with this is a bit much), I&#8217;m ready for it to be over.
-There&#8217;s still a month left.
-Doesn&#8217;t anyone else feel the same way?
+After all these months of political rhetoric (a quarter of each President's term being taken up with this is a bit much), I'm ready for it to be over.
+There's still a month left.
+Doesn't anyone else feel the same way?